steqeq/0000/README.md

 As a workaround, run the installation process again.
 Subsequent runs appear to fix the error and result in a successful installation.

 **NOTE**: The error may display after a system reboot.
 Reinstallation of the ROCm Validation Suite is not required.

+# Deprecations

+This section describes deprecations and removals in AMD ROCm.

+## WARNING: COMPILER-GENERATED CODE OBJECT VERSION 2 DEPRECATION

+Compiler-generated code object version 2 is no longer supported and will be removed shortly.
+AMD ROCm users must plan for the code object version 2 deprecation immediately.

+Support for loading code object version 2 is also being deprecated with no announced removal release.

 # Deploying ROCm